huantrinh1802/m_taskwarrior_d.nvim/README.md

 ## Similar To

 - [taskwiki](https://github.com/tools-life/taskwiki)
-  - This plugin provides better utilities for managing tasks in Markdown files with TaskWarrior
+  - This plugin provides better utilities for managing tasks in Markdown files with Taskwarrior
   - Reasons I decided not to use this plugin:
     - Rely on [Vimwiki](https://github.com/vimwiki/vimwiki), which has wonky interactions with `obsidian.nvim` and `mkdnflow.nvim` (due to special filetype `vimwiki`)
     - Disclaimer: there may be a way to configure to make Vimwiki and markdown plugins to work together but I decided to write m_taskwarrior_d.nvim